refact0r/personal/src/content/blog/module-criteria/+module-criteria.md

 ---
 published: true
-name: "on the criteria to be used in decomposing systems into modules"
+name: 'on the criteria to be used in decomposing systems into modules'
-icon: "ph:files"
+icon: 'ph:files'
 description: a better method of modularizing software systems
 date: 2024-03-30
 ---

-**On the Criteria To Be Used in Decomposing Systems into Modules** is a paper published by David Parnas in 1972 at Carnegie Mellon.
+**_On the Criteria To Be Used in Decomposing Systems into Modules_** is a paper published by David Parnas in 1972 at Carnegie Mellon.
 It introduced a new method of modularizing software that focused on information hiding.
 The paper is considered a seminal work because it established modular design principles that have become fundamental in modern software development.

 ## modularization